• Skip to primary navigation

 We earn a commission if you make a purchase, at no additional cost to you.

-My Review: The Japanese Design Rice Washer Strainer Colander is a versatile kitchen tool perfect for rinsing rice, grains, vegetables, and more.
+My Review: The Japanese-Style Rice Washer Strainer is a versatile kitchen tool that's perfect for rinsing rice, grains, vegetables, and more.
 I primarily use it for rinsing rice before cooking, and it works beautifully for other grains as well.
-I love that it doubles as both a bowl and a strainer—you can fill it with water and easily drain it from the side, making the process quick and efficient.
+I love that it doubles as both a bowl and a strainer.
+You can fill it with water and easily drain it from the side, making the process quick and efficient.
 It's a must-have for anyone who values functionality and convenience in the kitchen!
+Update: I've recently used it to rinse lentils to make my lentil soup, such a great tool.
+I've read some reviews that gave it a low score because you can't use it to wash quinoa.
+I agree.
+But this is the ideal size for washing rice and other larger ingredients.
+Also, check out my rice category.
+Also, I saw a collapsible version, but I have never tested this one.
+But you can check it out for yourselves.

 We earn a commission if you make a purchase, at no additional cost to you.